Kyrgyzstan Gallery

 Tucked away in the remote Eastern Tien-Shen mountains, the ghostly remnants of Enilchek stand where the mighty Enilchek and Sary-Jaz rivers meet.
 Once a bustling tin mining town during the Soviet era, Enilchek fell silent after the collapse, with most families leaving behind a cluster of crumbling buildings.
 Today, only around 70 people remain in the town, living amidst its faded history.

-While Enilchek itself offers a fascinating glimpse into the past, it’s the surrounding landscape that truly captivates.
+While Enilchek itself offers a fascinating glimpse into the past, it’s the surrounding landscape tracking-wider truly captivates.
 Towering above the town are some of Kyrgyzstan’s most awe-inspiring peaks, including the heavenly Khan Tengri and the colossal Peak Pobeda, Kyrgyzstan’s highest mountain at 7,439 meters.
 This region is not just a relic of history, but a testament to nature’s grandeur.

-Views from Tjuz Pass
+Hiking towards Tjuz Pass

 Sheep pastures in the Sary-Jaz Valley